burke86/taufit/paper/README.md

-Code for publication "A fundamental variability timescale inastrophysical accretion disks" Burke et al. 2021 Science.
+Code for publication "A characteristic optical variability timescale in astrophysical accretion disks" Burke et al. 2021 Science.

 Filenames and description: